adon-cloudcannon/landing-page-test/src/collections/posts/2022-03-24-maximizing-the-convenience-factor-archetypes-in-hugo.md

 * `$prod` is that file name *without* the `-nnn` part of the name; *e.g.*, just `alpha`.
 * `$prodName` is `$prod` converted to nice, neat title case; *e.g.*, `Alpha`.

-From there, we get the date/time (`.Date`) of the file’s creation, as in Hugo’s default archetype, and then we use `type` to tell Hugo which *layout* to use (if necessary, refer to our earlier article, “[The Ultimate Guide to Hugo Sections](https://cloudcannon.com/blog/the-ultimate-guide-to-hugo-sections/){: target="_blank" rel="noopener"}”).
+From there, we get the date/time (`.Date`) of the file’s creation, as in Hugo’s default archetype, and then we use `type` to tell Hugo which *layout* to use (if necessary, refer to our earlier article, “[The Ultimate Guide to Hugo Sections](https://cloudcannon.com/blog/the-ultimate-guide-to-hugo-sections/)”).

 Remember the client’s requirement about the URL?
 We meet it with the `slug` line.
 While a Hugo URL usually is based strictly on where a content file is located, using `slug` overrides that.
 Thus, in this example, `content/support/customers/faq/alpha-029.md` will produce the desired URL of `xyzcompany.com/support/customers/faq/alpha-widgets/029/` (*i.e.*, rather than `xyzcompany.com/support/customers/faq/alpha-029/`, as Hugo normally would do it).